JessieJingxuGao/skeleton/README.md

 ~~~~

-For a video showing the user interaction and system diagram, please refer to  [this google drive folder](https://drive.google.com/drive/folders/1mZ9SqE72frTdznpMlsI2QLZK19jHCFY9?usp=sharing).
+For a video showing the user interaction and the system diagram, please refer to  [this google drive folder](https://drive.google.com/drive/folders/1mZ9SqE72frTdznpMlsI2QLZK19jHCFY9?usp=sharing).

 ============